Stepwise functional refoundation of relational concept analysis: Introduction

-Relational concept analysis can be used for instance for analysing the ecological and sanitary quality of watercourses \cite{ouzerdine2019a}.
-For that purpose it connects contexts corresponding to such water courses to data collection points which themselves are connected to measures and to organisms collected in water that can be described by further attributes.
+Although RCA was initially targeting conceptual description languages such as UML \cite{huchard2007a}, it has been generalised to more varied description logic constructors \cite{rouanehacene2013a}.
+Relational concept analysis has been used for instance for analysing the ecological and sanitary quality of water courses \cite{ouzerdine2019a}.
+For that purpose, it connects formal contexts corresponding to water courses to data collection points which themselves are connected to measures and to organisms collected in water that can be described by further attributes.
 These relations between objects help generating richer concept descriptions comprising relations between concepts.
-It is then possible to connect the abundance or scarcity of some species to the presence of some polluants (e.g. glyphosate).
+It is then possible to connect the abundance or scarcity of some species to the presence of some pollutants, e.g. glyphosate.
+RCA has also been used for other purposes such as generating link keys used to extract links from RDF data sets \cite{atencia2019z}.

-The semantics of relational concept analysis has, so far, been provided in a rather operational way \cite{rouanehacene2013b}.
-It specifies that the RCA operation returns a family of concept lattices referring to each other that describe the input data and it shows that this result is unique.
-However, when there exist cycles in the dependencies between data, several families may satisfy these constraints.
-Hence, the question remains to understand which unique one is returned.